-While I was away on holiday recently with my family we had a very close call driving the car with my wife and daughter.
+While I was away on holiday recently with my family we had a very close call while I was driving the car with my wife and daughter.
 We were driving on a two lane (one each way), bendy, country road.

 I didn’t notice the road sign where I wanted to turn left (I was driving in NZ so we were travelling on the left side of the road) until I had almost passed it.